awsdocs/aws-single-sign-on-user-guide/doc_source/howtocreatepermissionset.md

 # Create a permission set<a name="howtocreatepermissionset"></a>

-Use this procedure to create a permission set based on a custom permissions policy that you create, or on predefined AWS managed policies that exist in IAM, or both\.
+Use this procedure to create a predefined permission set that uses a single AWS managed policy, or a custom permission set that uses up to 10 AWS managed policies and an inline policy\.

 **To create a permission set**